-Federal aid is available to qualifying students for study abroad programs, including summer terms if available.
+Federal aid is available to qualifying students for study abroad programs, including summer terms.
 Students must be enrolled full-time at Marshall while they participate in a study abroad program.
-Depending on the program, students might pay their tuition and/or room/board fees at home or to the host institution.
+Depending on the program, students might pay their tuition and/or room/board fees at home or at the host institution.
 Students are also responsible for paying for their airfare, health insurance, sightseeing, etc.

 Increase your chances of finding scholarship money by selecting a less common destination for study abroad.
 Over 60% of U.S. students studying abroad go to Europe, mainly the United Kingdom, France, Spain, Germany or Italy.
 Consider doing an exchange program in Asia, Africa, Eastern Europe, and South America.
 Below is a sample of scholarship listings.
 Visit the MU Study Abroad website and join our email listserv to get updated information on scholarships for study abroad.

 - Rotary Scholarships – Each year the Rotary Foundation sponsors “ambassadors of goodwill” to study in another country. (http://www.rotary.org/foundation/educational/)

 - Golden Key International Honor Society – Members of this organization are eligible to apply for a $2000 study abroad scholarship.
 Deadlines for the scholarships, which are presented twice each year, are October 15 and April 15. (http://www.goldenkey.org/GKweb/ScholarshipsandAwards/)